varshithams/portfoliovms/README.md

 This is my public portfolio for Telling Stories with Data at CMU!

 # About me
+I am Varshitha Mysore Suresh (she/her).
 I know coding enough to be a geek and can also train you to speak.

 Born to an engineering couple, one might say that the apple didn't fall too far away from the tree.
 I grew up with a fascination towards science and technology, and reached college with a will to be an engineer; the only hiccup was the confusion of what kind of engineer I wanted to be.
 That is when I dived into the ‘C’ of opportunities, and since then my life has become a code, constantly developing and consistently evolving.